 It depends on whether Jonathan receives any Social Security benefits himself.
 Marriage, in most situations, is a “terminating” event for DAC benefits, with the exception of a DAC recipient marrying another person who is also receiving Title II benefits (meaning Old Age, Survivor, or Disability benefits under Social Security).
 But SSI is not a Title II benefit under the Social Security Act, so a DAC recipient cannot retain DAC benefits upon marriage to a person who only receives SSI.
 If Jonathan only receives SSI, Julie will lose her DAC benefits upon marriage.
 They are also subject to the lower couple’s rate for SSI as they are both SSI recipients.

 However, if Jonathan is also eligible for DAC benefits, then both he and Julie may keep their DAC benefits.
-Even if Jonathan was a DAC recipient, and instead received Social Security benefits based on disability on his own work record, he would still be considered a recipient of Title II benefits, and Julie could maintain her DAC benefits upon their marriage.
+Even if Jonathan was not a DAC recipient, and instead received Social Security benefits based on disability on his own work record, he would still be considered a recipient of Title II benefits, and Julie could maintain her DAC benefits upon their marriage.

 CONCLUSION